-Alison Brie Reportedly Asked To Go Topless At 'Entourage' Audition
+Alison Brie Claims 'Entourage' Producers Asked Her To Go Topless During Audition

 A lot has changed since the 1980s, the time period in which Alison Brie's new Netflix series GLOW is set, but apparently sexism in Hollywood is just as prevalent as it was thirty years ago.

 Alison Brie opened up about a particularly upsetting television audition early in her career at the ATX Festival over the weekend, as reported by Entertainment Weekly.

 Apparently, when Alison went in for a small part on the HBO series Entourage, Brie claims the show's casting directors asked her to take her top off.
 Brie reportedly told EW:

 Early in my career, I auditioned for three lines on an episode of Entourage that I had to go on in a bikini!
 Or like shorts and the tiniest shorts.
 And they were like, 'Okay, can you take your top off now?'

 Elite Daily reached out to HBO and Entourage for comment but did not hear back by the time of publication.

 Brie never wound up appearing on Entourage, and she went on to describe just how desperate a lot of actresses can become for even minor roles, given how difficult it is for women to find substantial, empowering roles written for them.

 Brie reveals she's gone in for small parts in Marvel movies — a predominantly male-lead franchise, which also happens to be one of the most successful in the business right now — and begged producers for even a brief, throwaway role.